- Increased productivity from 3 charts per hour to 10 charts per hour

 - Decreased data entry errors

-Gloria currently codes charts for Kelsey-Seybold, a health plan in Houston, Texas which operates 19 multi-speciality care centers and services more than 400,000 patients.
+Gloria currently codes charts for Kelsey-Seybold, a clinic system in Houston, Texas which operates 19 multi-speciality care centers and services more than 400,000 patients.

 Chasing and Reviewing Paper Charts an Exhausting Process